EighteenPaint/Dynamic-Neural-Models-for-Knowledge-Tracing/README.md

 The 2nd line contains the skill IDs to which the student answers.
 The 3rd line contains the student's answers, 1 for the correct answer or 0 for the wrong answer.

-A detailed description of our models is given in the article submitted and accepted at the EDM 2021: the 14th International Conference on Educational Data Mining Paris, France, June 29—July 2, 2021
+A detailed description of our models is given in the article submitted and accepted at the:

+EDM 2021: the 14th International Conference on Educational Data Mining Paris, France, June 29—July 2, 2021

-"Student Performance Prediction Using Dynamic Neural Models" Marina Delianidi, Konstantinos Diamantaras, George Chrysogonidis and Vasileios Nikiforidis
+"Student Performance Prediction Using Dynamic Neural Models"

+Marina Delianidi, Konstantinos Diamantaras, George Chrysogonidis and Vasileios Nikiforidis